BradGaddis/FortiBody/README.md

     * The user's diet:
       * This app will be able to track what the user consumes on a daily basis, and be able to update it's protocol based on what the user did in the past.
-      * TODO
-       * Create a calorie counter module

-    ~~* The user's sleep
-        * Optional, I would think
-          * I am unaware of any devices that can track this well, save for perhaps smart watches?
-          * We could also use-built in apps for smartphones that already track this
-            * It might train a unique model that contrasts and compares different apps~~

     * The user's mental health/state
       * TODO
        * something like a meditation module